qazwart/Autoconfig/README.md

      # C: Easy to remember: swordfish
      # C: None:

+# IF CLAUSES

+Sometimes you need special sections depending upon the type of system.
+For example, if you have a server, you may need to ask the port the server should use.
+If you have a client machine, you may need the name of the server.

+Autoconfig.pl allows you to add if clauses into your templates.
+If the IF statement is false, autoconfig.pl will _comment out_ the file by using the comment marker used to demarcate the IF clause itself.
+If the command is XML, then the XML start and end comment will be added to each and every line.
+Becareful about using XML comments inside the template file in sections that are inside IF clauses.

+## IF MACRO

+The IF Clause begins with the IF macro:

+    # IF: MACHINE_TYPE = SERVER

+or

+    # IF: MACHINE_TYPE SERVER.

+Note, I can leave out the equal sign.
+You can negate the `IF:` clause by using the word `NOT` after the `IF:` string:

+    # IF: NOT MACHINE_TYPE = SERVER

+or

+    # IF: NOT MACHINE_TYPE SERVER.

+These lines will be commented out _if_ the macro does equal the value.

+## ENDIF: MACRO

+The `IF:` clause is ended by a `ENDIF:` statement:

+    # IF: NOT MACHINE = SERVER
+    server_name=%server_name%
+    # ENDIF:
+    # IF: MACHINE = SERVER

 # SPECIAL MACRO NAMES

 There are two sets of special macro names.
 These are not set by macro